FelixHenninger/lab.js/docs/reference/canvas.rst

 .. _reference/canvas:

-The ``Canvas`` is an alternate method of displaying content and stimuli on the screen.
+The ``canvas`` is an alternate method of displaying content and stimuli on the screen.
 The underlying principle are true to the canvas metaphor: A canvas is a (rectangular) area on which lines, shapes and text can be drawn, to be shown to the user.
 It is represented in ``HTML`` using the ``<canvas>`` tag.